The following guide provides suggestions about the issues practices might wish to discuss with CQC inspectors as part of their phone call.

 The key to ensuring your CQC inspection goes smoothly is thorough preparation.
-Practice manager Fionnuala O'Donnell pulls together key guidance and provides downloadable checklists and tips to help prepare staff.
+Practice manager Medeconomics pulls together key guidance and provides downloadable checklists and tips to help you prepare.

 During a CQC inspection the inspectors will want to talk to staff to assess whether they understand the practice's policies, procedures and overarching strategy.